Ref-DGS: Reflective Dual Gaussian Splatting: Experiments

-\paragraph{Metrics.} We assess geometric accuracy using the mean angular error (MAE) of surface normals and the chamfer distance (CD) between reconstructed and reference surfaces, and evaluate novel view synthesis quality using PSNR, SSIM, and LPIPS.
+We assess geometric accuracy using the mean angular error (MAE) of surface normals and the chamfer distance (CD) between reconstructed and reference surfaces, and evaluate novel view synthesis quality using PSNR, SSIM, and LPIPS.

 For geometry evaluation, we report only normal MAE on ShinySynthetic~\cite{verbin2022refnerf} and both CD and normal MAE on GlossySynthetic~\cite{liu2023nero}.
-As discussed in Ref-NeuS~\cite{ge2023ref}, the ground-truth meshes of ShinySynthetic contain two surface layers, while only the outer layer is visible in the input images, making completeness-based metrics such as CD unreliable due to dominant errors from invisible inner surfaces.
+As discussed in Ref-NeuS~\cite{ge2023ref}, the ground-truth meshes of ShinySynthetic contain two surface layers, while only the outer layer is visible, making completeness-based metrics such as CD unreliable due to invisible inner surfaces.
 For GlossySynthetic, since ground-truth surface normals are not provided, normal MAE is computed using normals derived from the ground-truth depth.
 Since the official implementation of GS-ROR$^2$~\cite{zhu_2025_gsror} does not include geometry evaluation code, we apply a unified evaluation pipeline across all methods.
-Normal MAE and CD are computed following our procedure; for TSDF-based mesh extraction, we use a voxel size of $0.002$ when computing CD.
+Normal MAE and CD follow our evaluation pipeline; for TSDF-based mesh extraction, we use a voxel size of $0.002$ when computing CD.